 Takeaway: Consider Instagram Stories to be a separate social network and make sure you place equal importance on publishing content there.

 How Businesses are Using Instagram Statistics

 6. 7 out of 10 US Companies – if Not More – are Already Using Instagram

 An eMarketer study found that 71% of all companies in the United States are already using Instagram, surpassing Twitter at 67%.
 That number was only at 32.3% in 2015.
 The platform continues to expand its marketing options, which now include the Carousel ad platform, the native ad program and sponsored influencer collaborations.

 Takeaway: Will your company be in the majority or minority?
 If you’re still trying to determine what to post on Instagram, you’re losing out on the potential.

 7. 80% of Instagrammers are Engaging with Businesses

 Users are following their favorite brands, with 80 percent of users following at least one business account.
 According to the latest data, there are 200 million users who will visit a business profile on a daily basis.
 It’s no wonder that 25 million businesses are already present and 2 million advertisers are using ads, including Stories ads, to promote their products and services.
 Below is a great snapshot of these stats and more from Instagram:

 Takeaway: Instagram is a very different social network which requires you to create a new type of visual content, but more and more businesses are finding a way to do so, and, more importantly, Instagram users WILL follow and engage with content from businesses, whether that comes from direct business contact or micro – influencers who then lead users to a business.

-6. 70% of the most used Instagram hashtags are branded (source: Simply Measured).
+8. 70% of the most used Instagram hashtags are branded.